In the early days of the ET, “portability” meant you could stow your trusty machine inside a small suitcase and “lug it” between offices.

 Incidentally, since the last of those “electric typewriters” were sourced from Nakajima, it’s not surprising to find an AE-series compatible ribbon cassette under the hood of the 8008 …

-CIearly, the outer shell, the chunky platen knob, and the studded Lego-brick-style key-tops, are all a throwback to the single element (golf ball) predecessor of the SE electronic (daisy wheel) series, the SE-1000 CD:
+CIearly, the outer shell, the chunky platen knob, and the studded Lego-brick-style key-tops, are all Germanic and a throwback to the single element (golf ball) predecessor of the SE electronic (daisy wheel) series, the SE-1000 CD:

 Given the use of a Nakajima ribbon, I was surprised to find a Triumph-Adler brand printwheel in situ: Very surprised given that the Rarotype typestyle compatibility guide states: